-The El Dorado Irrigation District provides news, articles, information and much more that is not only useful, but could save your life in the event of fire.
+The El Dorado Irrigation District provides news, articles, information and much more that is not only useful but could save your life in the event of a fire.
 EID conducts regular Board meetings that are open to the public, normally held the second and fourth Monday of each month.
-Check their events calendar to see upcoming Board meetings, public workshops and other events.
+Check their events calendar to see upcoming Board meetings, public workshops, and other events.
 You can receive notices when events or meetings are posted by signing up for eNews.

 EID's Communications Department produces The Waterfront newsletter six times per year.
-The newsletter is mailed to customers with their bill.
+The newsletter is mailed to customers with their bills.
 It is also available electronically if your bill is paid online.

 Green Acres Nursery